Abelian covers of hyperbolic surfaces: equidistribution of spectra and infinite volume mixing asymptotics for horocycle flows: Asymptotics of correlations

 \subsection{Ratner's Theorem}

 We turn our attention to the problem of estimating the decay of matrix coefficients.
-For unitary representations of $G=\PSL_2(\R)$, Ratner \cite{Rat1} established sharp upper bounds for the action of the diagonal and unipotent subgroups.
-We now recall her result.
+For unitary representations of $ G=\PSL_2(\R) $, upper bounds of the matrix coefficients for analytic vectors have been established by a number of authors \cite{BoWa, CEG, Mil, Tro}.
+Ratner \cite{Rat1} extended these bounds assuming only that the vectors are H\"{o}lder in the direction of the rotation subgroup.
+We now recall her result in the case of finite Sobolev regularity.

-Let $\rho \colon G \to \mathcal{U}(H)$ be an irreducible unitary representation of $G$ on a complex separable Hilbert space $H$.
-Such representations are classified, up to unitary equivalence, by a continuous complex parameter $\nu \in \imath \R_{\geq 0} \cup (0,1] \subset \C$ and a discrete parameter $\{\nu = n-1: n \in 2\Z_{>0} \} \times \{\sigma = \pm 1\}$.
-The first set accounts for the principal ($\nu \in \imath \R_{\geq 0}$), the complementary ($\nu \in (0,1)$) series, and the trivial representation ($\nu = 1$); the second set accounts for the holomorphic ($\sigma = 1$) and anti-holomorphic ($\sigma = -1$) discrete series.
+Let $ \rho \colon G \to \mathcal{U}(H) $ be an irreducible unitary representation of $ G $ on a complex separable Hilbert space $ H $.
+Such representations are classified, up to unitary equivalence, by a continuous complex parameter $ \nu \in \imath \R_{\geq 0} \cup (0,1] \subset \C $ and a discrete parameter $ \{\nu = n-1: n \in 2\Z_{>0} \} \times \{\sigma = \pm 1\} $.
+The first set accounts for the principal ($ \nu \in \imath \R_{\geq 0} $), the complementary ($ \nu \in (0,1) $) series, and the trivial representation ($ \nu = 1 $); the second set accounts for the holomorphic ($ \sigma = 1 $) and anti-holomorphic ($ \sigma = -1 $) discrete series.